 I walked the 8 km to Satevo, the location of the Lost Cathedral, where I watched the excellent craftsmen plaster the cathedral that had been exposed brick.
 The splendid Shepherd Hacienda is now ruins but was the home of an American who developed the productive silver mines in Batopilas from 1880 to 1920.
 My poor Spanish resulted in getting hot milk instead of spicy enchiladas for the one meal I ate out.
 There are many men simply standing around, unemployment is high, and Carlos believes most are involved in the marijuana business (sounds like the Slocan Valley).

 The indigenous Tarahumara were common around Batopilas.
 They stood out because of their traditional apparel – women in full, pleated skirts and blouses made of brightly coloured, patterned fabric and men in white loincloths and ample coloured long-sleeved shirts.
 Their sandals are cut out of tire tread.
 They subsist on basic agriculture and their beliefs are closely tied to nature.
-They are famous for running long distances, up to 160 km, through rough canyons, and kicking a small wooden ball ahead of them (they have since been profiled in the excellent book ‘Born to Run’).
+They are famous for running long distances, up to 160 km, through rough canyons, and kicking a small wooden ball ahead of them (they are profiled in the excellent book ‘Born to Run’).
 Their religious leaders use peyote in their ceremonies.

 The Ferrocarril Chihuahua Pacifico (Copper Canyon Railway) is considered one of the world’s most scenic rail journeys.
 655 km long, it has 36 bridges and 87 tunnels connecting Chihuahua and Los Mochis on the Pacific coast.
 It is a considerable feat of engineering that took decades to build and was finished in 1961.